bcwalden2001/convolution-filter-blurring/README.md

 ## Summary

-This program performs image convolution and blurring on images using manually implemented filtering operations.
+This program performs image convolution and blurring on an image using filtering operations.

 After loading an image in both color and grayscale, the code constructs a variety of filters including sharpening, Sobel edge detectors, a box blur, and a Gaussian kernel.
 A custom convolution function is used to slide each filter across the image and compute weighted sums of pixel neighborhoods.
 The main objective is to illustrate how convolution-based filtering works without relying on OpenCV’s built-in convolution functions.
-The provided altered images showcase convolution with varying kernel sizes and standard deviations.

 ## Methodology

 ### 1. Image Input

-- The program reads the starting demo image in both color and grayscale.
+- The program reads the starting demo image (blueparrot.jpg) in both color and grayscale.
 - The grayscale version is converted to float32 so convolution calculations remain accurate.

 ### 2. Filter Construction